 Take a break for lunch before visiting the famous San Pedro market.
 As you cruise from aisle to aisle you will be amazed by the variety of foods on offer here.
 From delicious jungle fruits, whole animals to ‘cacao buds’ (one of the new ‘it’ super foods) there is little that you can’t find.
 A must-do is trying a tasty and refreshing freshly squeezed juice.

 If getting an adrenalin fix or getting back to nature is what you’re looking for, then Cusco is perfect for getting amongst it.
-With a free afternoon, there are tons of options - from biking, rafting and horseback riding and best of all, your Tour Manager can arrange these for you.
+With a free afternoon, there are tons of options - from biking, rafting and horseback riding and best of all, your Trip Manager can arrange these for you.

 Or, for those wanting to explore town, simply take a stroll through the city’s cobble-stone streets for a load of examples of Inca constructions and the intricately-carved, wooden colonial doors and balconies.